GeorgeLychock/georgelychock-career/README.md

     -   #### Profile Page
         -   The Profile page should have a different look and feel and Content Area struture than the other pages of the website; this will probably be finished in a R2 of the site.

+### Project Folder Structure
+    -   All secondary html pages are located in the pages/ folder.
+    -   All images are located in the images/ folder
+    -   Any document content (eg resume pdf) is located in the content/ folder
+    -   The css/ folder is located directly off the root folder

 -   ### Wireframes

     -   Desktop Wireframe - [View](https://github.com/GeorgeLychock/georgelychock-career/blob/main/_documentation/_wireframes/georgelychock-career-desk-01.pdf)